evmos/evmos/x/inflation/spec/03_hooks.md

 1. Check if inflation is disabled.
 If it is, skip inflation, increment number of skipped epochs and return without proceeding to the next steps.
-2. A block is commited, that signalizes that an `epoch` has ended (block `header.Time` has surpassed `epoch_start` + `epochIdentifier`).
+2. A block is committed, that signalizes that an `epoch` has ended (block `header.Time` has surpassed `epoch_start` + `epochIdentifier`).
 3. Mint coin in amount of `epochMintProvision` and allocate according to inflation distribution to staking rewards, usage incentives and community